elixirschool/elixirschool/vi/lessons/advanced/otp-concurrency.md

 ### Synchronous Functions

-It's often necessary to interact with GenServers in a synchronous way, calling a function and waiting for it's response.
-To handle synchronous requests we need to implement the `GenServer.handle_call/3` callback which takes: the request, caller's PID, and existing state; it is expected to reply by returning a tuple: `{:reply, response, state}`.
+It's often necessary to interact with GenServers in a synchronous way, calling a function and waiting for its response.
+To handle synchronous requests we need to implement the `GenServer.handle_call/3` callback which takes: the request, the caller's PID, and the existing state; it is expected to reply by returning a tuple: `{:reply, response, state}`.

 With pattern matching we can define callbacks for many different requests and states.
 A complete list of accepted return values can be found in the [`GenServer.handle_call/3`](http://elixir-lang.org/docs/stable/elixir/GenServer.html#c:handle_call/3) docs.